attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 Speech Tests
 ---
-Speech functionality is intended to retrieve the text recognintion from a given audio file.
-This audio file have some constraints listed below.
-AT&T Speech API accepts only two audio formats WAV and AMR files.
+The AT&T Speech API performs text recognition on an audio file in the WAV and AMR audio formats with the following constraints:

 **Speech file constraints**
 -16 bit PCM WAV, single channel, 8 kHz sampling.